Azure/ResourceModules/docs/wiki/ConversionScript.md

 ## what it does

-The script finds all 'deploy.bicep' files and tries to convert them to json based ARM templates by using the following steps.
+The script finds all 'deploy.bicep' files and tries to convert them to json-based ARM templates by using the following steps.
 1. Remove existing deploy.json files
 1. Convert bicep files to json